ChewBaccaYeti/SWAPI/README.md

 http://localhost:3030/species

-And ther you can get raw/parsed JSON response
+And there you can get raw/parsed JSON response

 ![image](https://github.com/user-attachments/assets/89c44d52-f482-412b-ab2b-93ec2a739390)